Alain Delon and the Beauty of Evil

 The cheap way to rescue ourselves and restore the alliance between the beautiful and the good would simply be to deny the beauty of Delon, his films, and the characters he plays.
 We might say that such things are “merely pretty” and that “true” beauty lies elsewhere.
 But such a move would betray the very foundations of our relationship to beauty.
 It would deny the manifest evidence of our experience—it’s just a fact that the films are full of beauty—and the very essence of beauty lies in its manifestation.
 To deny the manifestly beautiful and pretend instead that some secret, invisible beauty is the true beauty amounts to denying the reality of beauty altogether.

 Instead, I think we must take a more difficult path.
-We must acknowledge the beauty of evil things but guard against—at the risk of our souls—Flaubert’s error that evil things are beautiful because they are evil.
+We must acknowledge the beauty of evil things but guard against—at the risk of our souls—Baudelaire’s error that evil things are beautiful because they are evil.
 Instead, evil things may be beautiful in spite of their evil, and insofar as they are beautiful, the beauty itself is good.
 In simple cases, the two are related accidentally.
 A murderer has lovely blue eyes.
 So what?
 The eyes by themselves are beautiful and this is good.
 The man is a murder and this is evil.
 The two facts are unrelated except that they happen to be facts about the same man.
 In the more complex cases like those of Delon’s films, however, we must say more.

 Here, the situation is more like that of a clever lie.
 The lies that work, of course, are those that contain some truth.
 The more truth they contain and the more closely intertwined the lie is with the truthful core, the more effective the lie becomes.
 Recognizing that something is a lie, we would be gravely mistaken if we rejected wholesale the truth it contained or even downplayed the truthfulness of the truth because it was bound up cleverly in a lie.
 This remains so even when we have difficulty untangling the threads of the lie from the threads of the truth.
 Similarly, I think we must acknowledge that there really is something fine about the objects in Monsieur Klein’s apartment even though they were purchased with blood money and in the context are collectively a symbol of decadence.
 We must acknowledge that there really is a compelling power in the disciplined lethality of Costello even if that lethality is deployed in the service of an evil cabal.